Donate to Justice Revival →

 Protections for religious liberty are robust and long-standing under our Constitution, and the First Amendment is not going anywhere.
 We expect the Supreme Court to continue to preserve an expansive sphere of religious liberty and to protect free exercise vigorously.

-The Roberts Court has strengthened protections for free exercise of religion, ruling in favor of religious organizations far more frequently than its predecessors—over 81% of the time, compared to about 50% for all previous eras since 1953.
-(Epstein & Posner)
+The Roberts Court has strengthened protections for free exercise of religion, ruling in favor of religious organizations far more frequently than its predecessors—over 81% of the time, compared to about 50% for all previous eras since 1953 (Epstein & Posner).

 Religious communities will continue to have broad discretion to choose and remove their own ministers, according to their own criteria, free from government interference.
-Currently, the “ministerial exception” that grants this broad authority exempts religious organizations from employment anti-discrimination laws in choosing their ministers.
+Currently, the “ministerial exception” that grants this broad authority exempts religious organizations from all anti-discrimination laws in choosing their ministers.